Maryland Fathers' Rights Custody Attorney Network

 The information on this page is General information only about Maryland Child Custody Law and is not meant to replace Legal Advice.

-Maryland Custody law does not allow family law judges to presume the Mother should get Custody instead of the Father, and the child support laws apply to Mothers as well as to Fathers.
+Maryland Custody Law does not allow family law judges to presume the Mother should get Custody instead of the Father, and the child support laws apply to Mothers as well as to Fathers.
 Today's Maryland Family Law is very different than many people may think.
 Family Law varies from state to state.
 Maryland Custody Law does not start out with a legal presumption favoring women or men, or for Joint or sole Custody.

 Terms used in Maryland Custody Law: